mattermost/docs/source/administration/migrating.rst

 The following key features are supported out of the box when importing from Slack:

-* User accounts with and email address set.
+* User accounts with an email address set.

-* Public channels and text messages posted in them by users.
+* Public channels and the text messages posted in them by users.

 * Channel topic and purpose.